 Bottom Line

-Disclaimer: This blog is in no way intended to be a substitute for professional legal advice.
+Disclaimer: This blog is in no way intended to be a substitute for professional legal information or advice.
 Laws change and this blog may not be updated at the time of your reading.
 For expert help in Oregon security deposit laws or any other aspect of the state’s landlord-tenant laws, Campus Connection Property Management can help.